SharkSnack/shiren-ds2/content/guides/tips-and-tricks.md

 #### Upgrade Plant (Lv4)

-Use an Absorb Pot with Upgrade Plant's power to upgrade an item underfoot.<br/>※ Upgrade Plant - Increases capacity of a pot by 1, or equipment upgrade value by 1.
+Use an Absorb Pot with Upgrade Plant's power to upgrade an item underfoot.<br/>※ Upgrade Plant - Increases capacity of a pot to 5, or equipment upgrade value by 5.

 1. Use an Absorb Pot on an Upgrade Plant until the pot is full.
 2. Place a weapon or shield underfoot and open the Absorb Pot to increase upgrade value.